TarekMahmoud175/Tangent-Ecommerce-Next/README.md

 /shop page for product browsing.
 /cart page for managing the shopping cart.
-Data is fetched from a dummy.json file.
+Data is fetched from a dummyjson.com .
 Cart data is stored in local storage for persistence.
 State management is handled using Redux.